MaksimenkoKirill/ontologica/docs/AXIOMS.md

 ```
 where V(𝕌) is the explored volume of the universe, ρ_complex and ρ_simple are state densities.

-**Enhanced Justification:**
+**Justification:**
 This is not teleology but mathematical necessity within infinite 𝕌:
 - Infinite relationship configurations naturally favor complex, self-stabilizing patterns
 - Simple/chaotic states represent measure-zero subsets in the infinite field
-- What appears as "educational optimization" is the natural consequence of this asymmetry
+- What appears as "optimization" is the natural consequence of this asymmetry

 ---